SichangHe/curriculum_vitae/index.md

 from over 100 participants to conduct real-world FL and federated analytics experiments on DKU campus.

-∗ Supervised and mentored four undergrads and one M. Eng. student in mobile and web development.
+∗ Supervised and mentored 4 undergrads and 1 M.Eng. student in mobile
+and web development.

 ∗ Investigated and led core technology adoption, including Flower, Kotlin, and Flutter, facilitating development.